nerohmot/conda-gui/README.md

 # conda-gui
 Graphical interface to conda to manage environments

-A finger excercise to see how a graphical user interface to conda could look like.
+For now, this is a finger excercise to see how a graphical user interface to conda could look like.

-The goal is to expand this to a Spyder-IDE plugin (V5)
+If the excersise succseeds, this should maybe become a package that:
+1. Implements the plugin to Spyder-IDE (V5?)
+2. Also works stand-alone, so it can be added to [miniforge](https://github.com/conda-forge/miniforge) to provide 'graphical installers'